reactjs/rfcs/text/0000-profiler.md

 Either the string "mount" or "update" (depending on whether this root was newly mounted or has just been updated).

 #### `actualTime: number`
 Time spent rendering the `Profiler` and its descendants for the current (most recent recent) update.
 This time tells us how well the subtree makes use of `shouldComponentUpdate` for memoization.

 Ideally, this time should decrease significantly after the initial mount.
+Althoguh in async mode, under certain conditions, React might render the same component more than once as part of a single commit.
+(In this event, the "actual" time for an update might be larger than the initial time.)

 #### `baseTime: number`
 Duration of the most recent `render` time for each individual component within the `Profiler` tree.
 This reflects a worst-case cost of rendering (e.g. the initial mount or no `shouldComponentUpdate` memoization).